What is Price to Book Value (P/B) Ratio?

 Key Highlights of Price to book value ratio of Automobile Companies

-Automobile companies generally have a Price to Book value ratio of greater than 1.0x.
+Automobile companies generally have a Price to Book value ratio greater than 1.0x.

-This normally happens because their asset book value tends to underestimate their replacement value.
+This normally happens because their asset book value underestimates their replacement value.

-Even though we can apply a P/B ratio as a proxy for the automobile company’s valuation, it is still noted the primary valuation tool for such capital-intensive sectors.
-However, you may find some analysts taking this into consideration in the comparable comp table.
+Even though we can apply a P/B ratio as a proxy for the automobile company's valuation, it is still noted as the primary valuation tool for such capital-intensive sectors.
+However, some analysts may consider this in the comparable comp table.

 Other capital-intensive sectors where PB can be used as a proxy valuation tool.